An isogeometric finite element formulation for frictionless contact of Cosserat rods with unconstrained directors: A frictionless beam-to-beam contact formulation

 where ${{\boldsymbol{\varphi }}_{\rm{d}}} \coloneqq {{\boldsymbol{\varphi }}^{(1)}} - {\widetilde{\boldsymbol{\varphi }}}$ defines a \textit{relative position vector} between the axis in slave body and the axis in master body, and $r_\mathrm{c}>0$ is a chosen cutoff radius.
 Selecting $r_\mathrm{c}$ too small may result in some contact areas being undetected, leading to unphysical penetration.
 As $r_\mathrm{c}$ increases, the contact search procedure becomes less efficient.
 It may also depend on cross-sectional dimensions in the current configurations as well, so that it might need to be adjusted, if cross-sectional deformations are very large.
 In this paper, we use a fixed parameter $r_\mathrm{c} = 3R$ for an initially circular cross-section of radius $R$, and the development of an efficient algorithm to adjust the parameter $r_\mathrm{c}$ remains future work.
 We further exclude those surface Gauss points that lie outside of the angular range

 and $0 < {\varepsilon _\theta } \le \pi\,\,[\mathrm{rad}]$.
 As $\varepsilon_\theta$ increases, the more Gauss points in the cross-sections's boundary of the slave body are considered as contact candidates, and the contact search becomes less efficient.
-On the other hand, too small $\varepsilon_\theta$ may lead to undetected contact areas.
-In this paper, we use $\varepsilon_\theta = \pi/4$.
-Therefore, the subsequent local contact search considers only those surface Gauss points of the slave body which satisfy the criteria of Eqs.\,(\ref{crad_1}) and (\ref{gsearch_ang_tht}).
+On the other hand, too small $\varepsilon_\theta$ may lead to undetected contact areas or oscillation in the active set iteration, see the relevant discussion in Section \ref{ex_btb_slide_cs1}.
+The subsequent local contact search considers only those surface Gauss points of the slave body which satisfy the criteria of Eqs.\,(\ref{crad_1}) and (\ref{gsearch_ang_tht}).